drbitboy/nat/README.md

 This discussion is very much a simplified view e.g. it
 + Provides a definition of LAN that is functional, fuzzy, and not detailed
++ Ignores any distinction between routers and gateways.
 + Blurs the lines between the Data Link, Network, and Transport layers
 + Assumes TCP/IP, but other protocols (UDP, etc.) use the same principles.
 + Mostly excludes other protocols and e.g. ethernet, DHCP, DNS
 + For the most part either treats hosts as if they have only one network device, ...
 + Or blurs the line between a host and its network device(s)
-+ Although all routers will have multiple network devices, not all hosts with multiple devices are routers
++ Although all gateways will have multiple network devices, not all hosts with multiple devices are gateways.
++ Broadcast data can go inter-LAN in special circumstances